openspatial/openspatial-osx/README.md

 2. Open the Example App xcode project. (it should build with no errors if not please visit https://forums.nod.com)
 3. Run the Example App by pressing the play button on xcode.
 4. Click subscribe to events and move your ring to see events logged in the window.

-## Open Spatial SDK for Android

-For information on Open Spatial SDK for Android see (https://github.com/openspatial/android-sdk)